pygame/pygame/docs/reST/tut/DisplayModes.rst

 --------------

 The first thing to learn about is how to actually set the current display mode.
-The display mode may be set at anytime after the :mod:`pygame.display` module has been initialized.
+The display mode may be set at any time after the :mod:`pygame.display` module has been initialized.
 If you have previously set the display mode, setting it again will change the current mode.